-When finishing your basement it’s easy to get lost on Pinterest or in a design magazine when looking for inspiration.
-It’s in your best interest to take a step back and really think about what finishing this basement would do for you.
-Here are some reasons we discussed with Brendan:
+When finishing your basement, it’s easy to get lost on Pinterest or in a design magazine when looking for inspiration.
+It’s in your best interest to take a step back and consider what finishing this basement would do for you:

-- A second income: finish the basement and rent it out!
+- A second source of income: finish the basement and rent it out!
 This helps with affording property in the city that might otherwise be too expensive.

-- Create a separate entrance: having more entrances will make the basement more private.
+- Create a separate entrance: having an additional entrance will make the basement more private.
 You won’t have to go through the main living area to access it.

-- More recreational space: kids play time, or movie time might disrupt the main living space.
+- More recreational space: kids’ play or movie time might disrupt the main living space.
 Placing this all downstairs will keep your main rooms less hectic.

-- Need an at home office: separate your living space from your working space.
+- Need an at-home office: separate your living and working spaces.

-- More wine storage: impress your guests with the latest vintages in your very own wine cellar.
+- More wine storage: impress your guests with the latest vintages in your wine cellar.

 - Extra livable space = increase in house value!

-Next on the list is how much money are you willing to invest on this project.
-It’s easy to outline the above and have an idea of what you want going into a project but making sure it’s all within a budget is incredibly important.
-Talking to an expert builder or renovator will help you with determining what a good budget is, and will help determine with you what is doable within your price range.
+Next on the list is how much money you are willing to invest in this project.
+It’s easy to outline the above and have an idea of what you want going into a project, but ensuring it’s all within a budget is incredibly important.
+It involves assessing your financial situation, setting realistic expectations, and determining how much you’re willing and able to invest in the project.
+Factors to consider include the size of the basement, desired level of finishes, and any additional requirements or modifications needed.
+Researching and obtaining quotes from contractors, materials suppliers, and other professionals can help you understand the potential costs.
+Talking to an expert builder or renovator will help you determine what a reasonable budget is and will help determine what is doable within your price range.

-A lot of old houses were not made with the intention of being turned into a living space which means that there might not be enough head space to meet Ontario’s Building Code.
-This results in a larger issue where you will need to meet code in order to actually finish the basement.
-This is another time where it is essential to have an expert contractor that can help you determine what your best options are.
+Many old house basements were not made to be turned into living space, so there might not be enough head space to meet Ontario’s Building Code.
+This results in a more prominent issue where you must meet code to finish the basement.
+A watertight basement protects against water damage, mould, and other structural issues.
+Homeowners should assess the existing condition of the basement, looking for signs of water intrusion such as dampness, musty odours, or visible cracks.
+Addressing any existing or potential water issues before finishing the basement is essential to create a dry and secure space, safeguarding the investment in the basement renovation and ensuring a comfortable and healthy living environment.
+This is another time when it is essential to have an expert contractor that can help you determine what your best options are.

-Get a head start and take a step into the basement to investigate what is required of you for this project inspect for moisture damage.
-Check how much head space is currently available, look for where any electrical/plumbing or other mechanical spaces are and see if it will inconvenience the project.
+Get a head start and step into the basement to investigate what is required of you for this project by inspecting for moisture damage.
+Inspect the foundation for cracks, settling, or other signs of damage.
+Check how much headspace is currently available, look for where any electrical/plumbing or other mechanical spaces are and see if it will inconvenience the project.